-Women with irregular heart rhythm carry a higher risk of stroke than menMay 31st, 2012 in Cardiology /
+Women with irregular heart rhythm carry a higher risk of stroke than menMay 31, 2012 in Medicine & Health / Cardiology

 Women with irregular heart rhythm (known as atrial fibrillation) have a moderately increased risk of stroke compared with men, suggesting that female sex should be considered when making decisions about anti-clotting treatment, finds a study published on BMJ today.